Insurers look to curb ransomware exposure as U.S. cyber rates rise

 Ransomware recently crippled foreign-exchange firm Travelex Ltd’s [TRVLXP.UL] systems for weeks, leaving staff to serve customers with pens and paper.
 Hackers demanded $6 million, the BBC reported.
 Travelex declined to comment.

 Another attack in December paralyzed the Albany County Airport Authority’s administrative computers.
 It had to pay $98,705.96 in Bitcoin to get the system unlocked, a spokesman told Reuters.
-Its insurer, Chubb Ltd, covered the ransom, he said.
+Its insurer, Chubb Ltd (CB.BN), covered the ransom, he said.
 Chubb declined to comment.

-Cyber-insurance premiums started rising 5% to 25% late last year, said Robert Parisi, U.S. cyber product leader at Marsh & McLennan Companies Inc.
+Cyber-insurance premiums started rising 5% to 25% late last year, said Robert Parisi, U.S. cyber product leader at Marsh & McLennan Companies Inc (MMC.N).

 He called the increases “dramatic” but said insurers have not scaled back coverage.